DAF-Bridge/.github/profile/README.md

 - Continuous Development: Netlify

 ## Talent Atmos Backend
-The official backend repository for Talent Atmos Backend In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
+The official backend repository for Talent Atmos Backend <br />
+In the project's repository it contains Dockerfile for building the docker image and it needs environment variables show in .env.example for deployment
 ### __Technology Stack__
 - Framework: GO Fiber